exporl/apex/documentation/examples/index.md

 defines some general parameters.

--   if Apex3 will close after the experiment has ended and results have been shown.
+-   if APEX 4 will close after the experiment has ended and results have been shown.

 Example 4: Gap detection in child mode